Strategies to Effective and Efficient Learning

 - Follow through on referrals.

-- Schedule follow-up appointments with the Disability Services Liaison at least once per month to discuss how well your accommodations are working.
+- Schedule follow-up appointments with the Coordinator of Disability Services at least once per month to discuss how well your accommodations are working.